nervosys/AutonomySim/docs/coding_guidelines.md

 ## Naming Conventions

-Avoid using any sort of Hungarian notation on names and "_ptr" on pointers.
+Avoid using any sort of Hungarian notation on names and `_ptr` on pointers.

 | **Code Element**      | **Style**                        | **Comment**                                                                                                                                   |
 | --------------------- | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |